Hello judges and welcome to the June edition of “From the PC Desk!”

 One of the most resonant pieces of feedback which the Program Coordinators have received is that the broader community of judges doesn’t really know what we do or what our purpose is.

 Some feel we are supposed to be “The Leaders”, making all the big, important decisions, perceived in a way similar to how the former Level 5 judges were seen.
 Some feel we should only handle internal project issues and be very limited in our scope.
-Both of these perspectives are wrong in different ways.
+Both of these perspectives are at the same time correct and wrong, but in different ways.

 With that in mind, let us address that here.
 This is what Program Coordinators do: